4 Tips to help you create PHP console tools

 <?php echo file_get_contents('~/hogehoge.txt'); # 上記のソースを実行すると、以下のエラーが発生 PHP Warning: file_get_contents(~/hogehoge.txt): failed to open stream: No such file or directory in Command line code on line 1

-So, you might want to get the executing user, add /home, and do various other things to create a path, but
+So, you might be tempted to get the execution user and concatenate it with /home, and try various methods to create the path, but

-the home directory path is properly stored in the super global variable $_SERVER.
+the home directory path is actually stored in the superglobal variable $_SERVER.

 <?php echo file_get_contents($_SERVER['HOME']. '/hogehoge.txt'); # 上記のソースを実行すると、テキストファイルの中身が表示される hogehoge

-It's handy when you want to put a configuration file in the user's home directory, similar to bash.
+This is very useful when you want to place the configuration file in the user's home directory, similar to how bash

-It's a blind spot (was) that data is stored in the $_SERVER variable even though it's executed from the console.
+works.
+It's a blind spot (or rather, a blind spot for me) that data is stored in the $_SERVER variable even though it's a console execution.

-the documentation (It's mentioned briefly in the comments after the main text.)
+(It's briefly mentioned in the comments after the main text.)

 How to take arguments

-Changing behavior depending on arguments is a natural thing in the command line world, so it can of course be done in PHPCLI too.
+Changing behavior based on arguments is commonplace in the command line world, so of course it's possible in PHPCLI as well.

 - Does not start with _